MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

         * **Block (Block file download and monitor all activities)**: Set this action to explicitly block download according to the policy filters you set.
 For more information, see [How block download works](#block-download).

-        * **Protect (Apply classification label to download and monitor all activities)**: This option is only available if you selected **Control file download (with inspection)** under **Session policy**.
-If your organization uses Azure Information Protection, you can set an **Action** to apply a classification label set in Azure Information Protection to the file.
+        * **Protect (Apply sensitivity label to download and monitor all activities)**: This option is only available if you selected **Control file download (with inspection)** under **Session policy**.
+If your organization uses Microsoft Information Protection, you can set an **Action** to apply a sensitivity label set in Microsoft Information Protection to the file.
 For more information, see [How protect download works](#protect-download).

 1. You can **Create an alert for each matching event with the policy's severity** and set an alert limit.
 Select whether you want the alert as an email, a text message, or both.